Zalafina/QKeyMapper/README.md

 ---------------
 ### Qt6 version is recommended for Win10 and Win11 OS, and the provision of Qt5 version is only for compatibility with Win7 OS.
 If the Qt6 version could not be used under Win7, please download the Qt5 version for it.
 ### Note: Visual C++ Redistributable for Visual Studio 2015 64-bit Runtime needs to be installed when using this software.<br>VC++ 2015 64-bit Runtime, Microsoft download link:<br>https://www.microsoft.com/en-us/download/confirmation.aspx?id=48145
+### Note: Version 1.3.6 has changed the names of mouse buttons stored in the ini configuration file.
+If you select settings stored before version 1.3.6 that include mouse buttons, there may be loading errors.
+If the error tolerance handling added by the software does not take effect, you can try to manually replace L-Mouse, R-Mouse, M-Mouse, X1-Mouse, X2-Mouse with Mouse-L, Mouse-R, Mouse-M, Mouse-X1, Mouse-X2 in the ini file.
 ---------------
 ### Feature details
 1. Display a ProcessList of visible windows for select process name & title to match the current ForegroundWindow.